rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 ## Your First Boot

-Install minicom on host computer
+Install minicom on host computer, and configure it with device port of conencted TTL cable,typically `/dev/ttyUSB0` and `1152008N1` configuration,here are some hints to configure minicom.
+`minicom -s`

+_Serial port setup_

+*hit A to change device file name, hit enter*

+*hit E to change other baud rate settings using suitable key strokes, hit Enter*

+*Save setup as dfl*

+and run `minicom` without -s option now

 Conenct TTL cable conenctors with debug port of target with following configuration

 1-Black(Ground), 4-Green(Rx), 5-White(Tx), leave red conenctor open which is Vcc

-Copy zImage, am335x-boneblack.dtb, bbrootfs.img or myrootfs.img on 1st part of SD card
+Copy zImage, am335x-boneblack.dtb, bbrootfs.img or myrootfs.img to the 1st partition of SD card from `~/eworkdir/deploy`

-Stop the autoboot thru minicom to enter u-boot console
+Now power on the board and stop the autoboot thru minicom by hitting any key within few seconds to enter u-boot console

-To check the presence of SD card and basic information
+`mmcinfo`  To check the presence of SD card and basic information

-`mmcinfo`

 `mmc dev 0`

-For listing of contents in first partition of SD card
+`fatls mmc 0:1` For listing of contents in first partition of SD card

-`fatls mmc 0:1`

-`fatload mmc 0:1 0x88080000 myrootfs.img` #note down the size of rootfs,33554432 for myrootfs.img
+`fatload mmc 0:1 0x88080000 myrootfs.img` note down the size of rootfs,33554432 for myrootfs.img,loading rootfs image as initrd

-`fatload mmc 0:1 0x82000000 zImage`
+`fatload mmc 0:1 0x82000000 zImage` Loading kernel image from SD card to RAM

-`fatload mmc 0:1 0x88000000 am335x-boneblack.dtb`
+`fatload mmc 0:1 0x88000000 am335x-boneblack.dtb` Loading dtb file

 `setenv bootargs 'console=ttyO0,115200n8 root=/dev/ram0 rw initrd=0x88080000,33554432'` replace size for other rootfs